-This course is an opportunity for students to explore and experiment with all aspects of Home Economics (Food, Textiles, and Design/Living Environments).
-During the semester, students will explore food for special occasions, examine housing design and develop an understanding of fabrics and their uses.
+This course is an opportunity for students to explore and experiment with all aspects of Food specialisation (food and nutrition/Hospitality).
+During the semester, students will explore food for special occasions, examine food science and how to create preserves and fermentation.